How I Manage #allthethings

 Shipping and Packaging products: I ship all my products through Shipstation and receive discounted shipping through that app.
 I also ship on Tuesday and Thursdays (and sometimes on Saturday morning if needed).
 This makes me feel less stressed when I receive an order on Tuesday night right after I shipped all the previous orders.
 I know that it will ship on Thursday.
 No stress.
 Bonus tip: these are all the shipping items we buy.
 You can purchase directly from this link and we swear by them.

 Launch Strategy: I have worked to create a system and schedule for my launches and now I just use that formula for all upcoming launches and adjust the dates accordingly.
 It’s simple and has made every launch easier and less stressful.
 I created a template in Adobe InDesign, and it can be found The Product Shop Gurus Guide to Success.
-Download here.
+You can purchase JUST the Launch Strategy here.

 Creating opt-ins for blogging: Since switching to Squarespace and ConvertKit, I have been able to add opt-ins to my blog posts.
 This is a strategy to grow my email list so when I do launches and email marketing, I have an engaged audience for specific products.
 By using these two apps, I have been able to implement opt-ins quickly and with ease.
 And I am NOT a techy person.
 At all.
 So, if I can do it, anyone can!
 Promise.